rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 The first type is relatively straight forward, the second is more problematic and needs to be called out and special cases need to be defined:

   1. What should happen when the component/sub-system is not ready.
 Should the interface block or return not ready.
 How should the client behave in both respects?
   A) The interface should block.
-The init.
-API may have go into Wait state and keeps polling every 10s to unblock.
+The init API needs to be in Wait state and keeps polling for every 10s once to ucheck the component readiness state.

-  2. Certain subsystems may have responsibility during system startup before RDK takes control. e.g FrontPanel, Panel and HDMI need to display a splash, etc. What is then the behaviour of the interface and how should it affect this initial state.
+  2. Certain subsystems may have responsibility during system startup before RDK takes control.
+What is then the behaviour of the interface and how should it affect this initial state.
 When is the control hand-over and what state is the sub-system left in at that point?
 When is the sub-system initialized?
   A) No significant impact.
 No handover.
-It's dynamically put to use by the subsystem.
-The subsystem operation may have no impact but the User Requirements may not fulfilled.
+It's dynamically set to use by the subsystem.
 Subsystem is initialized in the LAN init sequence.

 All these points and others need to be called out so that the system behaves in a deterministic manner, every time.

 ## Threading Model

 Is it a requirement for the methods exposed by the interface to be thread safe?
-A) Not necessarily.
+A) Thread safe should be handled based on application/user/system requirements.

 Another point is to define whether the library exposing the interface is allowed to create threads.
 If it is allowed, explain the constraints, if any, around signal handling that the component needs to comply with.
 If the library is not allowed to create threads, and a separate thread of execution is required, it is likely that this dictates the need for a separate process and the proxy information above applies.
 A) HAL is allowed to create threads.
 Subscription of several services and catering to those are implemented as separate threads.